MSpy: History

 mSpy was launched as a product for mobile monitoring by Altercon Group in 2010.

 In 2012, the application allowed parents to monitor not only smartphones but also computers running Windows and macOS.

 In 2013, mSpy became TopTenReviews cell phone monitoring software award winner.

-By 2014, the business grew nearly 400%, and the app's user numbers exceeded the 1 million mark.
+By 2014, the business grew nearly 400%, and the app's user numbers exceeded 1 million.

 In 2015, mSpy received the Parents Tested Parents Approved (PTPA) Winner’s Seal of Approval in the United States.
 In 2015 and 2018, mSpy was the victim of data breaches which released user data.

 In 2016, mLite, a light version of mSpy, became available from Google Play.
 The same year, it was awarded the kidSAFE Certified Seal in the United States.

 In 2017, mSpy collaborated with YouTuber and journalist Coby Persin to conduct a social experiment on the dangers of social media and online predators.
 A social experiment, conducted with parental consent, involved Coby Persin to befriend three children—aged 12, 13, and 14—via Snapchat and then invite them to meet personally.
 Each of the participants agreed to the meeting and arrived at the designated location.
 The video of the experiment received widespread attention and helped to raise awareness about the importance of online security and parental controls.

 In early 2021, mSpy released a new feature - Screenrecorder.
 The feature allows parents to take screenshots of the kid's screen when they are browsing certain apps.

 In 2024, mSpy's Zendesk was compromised by an unknown threat actor, revealing their customer list.

 As of 2025, mSpy is compatible with Android, iPhone, and iPad devices.
 It provides access to various types of data stored on the device, including contact information, calendar entries, emails, SMS messages, browser history, photos, videos, and installed applications.
 Functions also include GPS tracking, geofencing, keyword alerts etc.